-At the same time a murder scandal shakes the upper echelons of island society and Sam’s involvement in it makes a name for him but it also sets his life on course of disappointment.
+At the same time, a murder scandal shakes the upper echelons of island society and Sam’s involvement in it makes a name for him but it also sets his life on a course of disappointment.

 #16 Not Quite Paradise (Adele Barker)

 Adele Barker and her son, Noah, settled into the central highlands of Sri Lanka for an eighteen-month sojourn, immersing themselves in the customs, cultures, and landscapes of the island – its elephants, birds, and monkeys; its hot curries and sweet mangoes; the cacophony of its markets; the resonant evening chants from its temples.

 When having returned home to Tucson, Barker awakes on December 26, 2004, to see televised images of the island’s southern shore disappearing into the ocean and she decides she must go back.

 Travelling from the southernmost coasts to the farthest outposts of the Tamil north, she witnesses the ravages of the tsunami that killed forty-eight thousand Sri Lankans in the space of twenty minutes, and reports from the ground on the triumphs and failures of relief efforts.

 #17 Tamil Tigress: My Story as a Child Soldier in Sri Lanka’s Bloody Civil War (Niromi de Soyza)

 Two days before Christmas in 1987, at the age of 17, Niromi de Soyza found herself in an ambush as part of a small platoon of militant Tamil Tigers fighting government forces in the bloody civil war that was to engulf Sri Lanka for decades.